Covering a tragedy – scenario

 Becoming part of the story

-Imagine you are a local radio news reporter working in a city whose football team has qualified for a major European final.
+Imagine you are a local radio news reporter working in a city whose football team has qualified for the 1985 European Cup final (later renamed the Champions League).

 Your editor holds a planning meeting a month before the game.
 Three sports reporters are sent to provide commentary and gather interviews, while you are assigned to cover the news angles.